Skip to main content

 Getting Started with Google Meet

-Written by Mariana Oliveira
+Written by Dan Huru

 Defaults

-By default, MeetGeek joins all your scheduled Google Meet calls found in your calendar.
-In addition to the meetings you host, MeetGeek also automatically joins meetings where you are not the host.
-Please note that, in many cases, the Notetaker still needs to be admitted into the call by the host of the Google Meet meeting.
+By default, MeetGeek joins all scheduled Google Meet calls found in your calendar — both meetings you host and meetings where you're not the host.
+In many cases the Notetaker still needs to be admitted into the call by the host.

-To record an instant Google Meet meeting with MeetGeek now, simply copy the join link and paste it into the form on the Upcoming meetings page or the Chrome Extension
+To record an instant Google Meet call now, copy the join link and paste it into the form on the Upcoming Meetings page or the Chrome Extension.

 Google Meet link validation